pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 there would be one copy of the data in Pachyderm with two files’ metadata pointing to it.
 This works even when using the append behavior above.
-If you were to put a file named OHVoterData2004.csv that was identical to that first put-file of OHVoterData.csv, and then update OHVoterData.csv as shown above, there would be two sets of bits in
+If you were to put a file named OHVoterData2004.csv that was identical to that first ``put file`` of OHVoterData.csv, and then update OHVoterData.csv as shown above, there would be two sets of bits in
 Pachyderm: